compound-developers/compound-governance-examples/signature-examples/README.md

 Users can [vote on a governance proposal](https://compound.finance/docs/governance#cast-vote-by-signature) ([source code](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol#L252)) using a signed transaction.
 This allows users to sign a transaction locally (no gas fee) with their private key, and anyone can post it to the blockchain later.

-For a single proposal, the user will need to sign a "for" and an "against" vote in order to give a 3rd party full control of their vote on that proposal.
+For a single proposal, the user will need to sign a "for", an "against", and an "abstain" vote in order to give a 3rd party full control of their vote on that proposal.
 Once the proposal vote signatures are created, they can be sent to another user.
-That other user can vote ("for" or "against") on behalf of the signatory for the single proposal.
+That other user can vote ("for", "against", "abstain") on behalf of the signatory for the single proposal.

 ## Running These Examples Locally